caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Foster Serendipity
 ------------------

-This verbiage is borrowed from Steve Vinoski.
+This verbiage is borrowed from a Steve Vinoski talk about REST.
 Eric Evan's calls it supple architecture.
 The idea is that our software architectures should foster an environment where new requirements are simple and easy to satisfy.
 At the enterprise level, such properties included discoverability and uniformity, while the application or service level requires composability and specificity.

 Consider services like IFTTT or Zapier that enable non-trivial workflows to be built from simple webhook technologies.
 Our enterprise architectures should be at least as accomodating, allowing reactivity across various silos.

 At the application level, new requirements usually mean we need to present novel and disparate data, effecting new operations in myriad contexts.
 Technologies like Falcor and Relay have ushered in so-called demand-driven development, while companies like AWS and Netflix have shown the advantages of creating top-level services that aggregate baseline services to provide agility in the application layer.

 Enterprise Architecture in the Cloud
 ------------------------------------

 Non-functional requirements are those without which your system doesn't function.
 So, we should learn from the web and its denizens, we still need to apply a high degree of rigor.
 At the same time, the value equation has changed